Cultural depictions of tuberculosis: Music

 A tuberculosis theme appears in Carl Michael Bellman's 1790 Fredman's Epistles, where the character Movitz catches the disease: Epistle no. 30, dedicated "Till fader Movitz, under dess sjukdom, lungsoten.
 Elegi" ("To father Movitz, during his illness, consumption.
 An elegy"), has the lines Movitz, din Lungsot, den drar dig i grafven ("Movitz, your consumption is taking you to the grave").
 It appears, too, in American blues music.
 Jimmie Rodgers (1897–1933), country music singer, sang about the woes of his tuberculosis in the song "T.B.
 Blues" (co-written with Raymond E. Hall) which he recorded in 1931 at San Antonio, Texas.
 He also recorded Whippin' That Old T.B. in 1932, but ultimately died of the disease days after a New York City recording session.
 The tuberculosis theme is reworked in Van Morrison's song "T.B.
 Sheets", in which the narrator nurses a girl who is dying of tuberculosis.

 Anime and manga

 Tuberculosis also appears in anime and manga.
 For example, an early manga work by the influential author and illustrator Osamu Tezuka is named Tuberculosis.
 It tells the tale of a boy and his uncle who shrink to microscopic scale to fight the disease inside a child's body.

 Video games

 Tuberculosis plays a major role in the 2018 western video game Red Dead Redemption 2.
-In the game, the protagonist, the outlaw Arthur Morgan, contracts the disease after an altercation with a farmer who had the disease, giving him only a short time to live following his diagnosis late in the game.
+In the game, the protagonist, the outlaw Arthur Morgan, contracts the disease after an altercation with a farmer who had it, while trying to collect his debt on behalf of loan shark Leopold Strauss, giving him only a short time to live following his diagnosis late in the game.
 Faced with his own mortality, he tries to better himself in the time he has left.